kurama720/Web-Scrapper/README.md

 ## How to run?
 ---
-To run server execute this in the folder iTechArt/:
+To run server and select database execute this in the folder iTechArt/:
 ```$ python execute.py -a runserver```

 To run scrapper execute this, where -r takes an amount of records to be pulled: